More Muslim outfits slam Waseem Razvi; Shia Personal Law Board calls emergency meeting | Law-Order

 Waseem Rizvi had moved the apex court on March 11, drawing immense criticism.

-An FIR was registered against him in Bareilly on Monday evening for allegedly hurting religious sentiments of Muslims across the country with his petition.

-The FIR followed complaints by Anjuman Khuddam-e-Rasool secretary Shan Ahmed and an organisation known as Ittehad-e-Millat Council.
+The FIR filed against him followed complaints by Anjuman Khuddam-e-Rasool secretary Shan Ahmed and an organisation known as Ittehad-e-Millat Council.

 On Tuesday, chairman of the Raja Action Committee, Maulana Afroz Raja Qadri, claimed sectarian forces were operating behind Rizvi, and that time has come to unmask them.

-Members of the Muslim community held a protest in Lucknow against Rizvi on Sunday.
-Shia cleric and senior member of the All India Muslim Personal Law Board Maulana Kalbe Jawwad and a large number of people took part in the protest at the Bara Imambara.
+Members of the Muslim community held a protest at the Bara Imambara in Lucknow against Rizvi on Sunday.
+Shia cleric and senior member of the All India Muslim Personal Law Board Maulana Kalbe Jawwad and a large number of people took part in it.

 Addressing the gathering that day, Maulana Syed Salman Hasni Nadvi laid stress on Muslim unity and described Rizvi as a ''kaafir (non-believer)'' and ''mujrim (criminal)''.